-It has long been known that Garfield only has value as a deconstruction of itself.
-Jazz/R&B label GRP Records accidentally discovered this fact in 1991 when they released Am I Cool Or What?, the first ever Garfield concept album.
+Garfield only has value as a deconstruction of itself.
+Jazz/R&B label GRP Records accidentally discovered this fundamental fact about the universe in 1991, when they released Am I Cool Or What?, the first ever Garfield concept album.

-“Garfield concept album” sounds like a 4chan musical shitpost like Lolishit or MoonMan.
-Incredibly it’s a real product that exists and can be transacted for money.
-GRP released it on both cassette and CD, for a double dose of Garfield madness.
+“Garfield concept album” sounds like a 4chan musical shitpost like MoonMan.
+Incredibly it’s a real product that was released on both cassette and CD, for a double dose of Garfield madness.

-You might suspect that the Garfield mythos cannot support a full-blown concept album.
+A cynical mind might suspect that the Garfield mythos cannot support a full-blown concept album.
 The character isn’t exactly Ziggy Stardust: Garfield is to comics what “Jim Davis” is to names, a desolate TS Eliot wasteland of unfettered blandness.
-I was a Garfield fan for ten seconds in 1997 because it replaced a comic I hated (Cathy) in the Sunday paper.
+I was a Garfield fan for ten seconds in 1997 because it replaced a comic I hated (Cathy) in the Sunday funnies.
 Then I actually read it and realized I’d cured a toenail disease with an amputation.
 It was the least funny thing I had ever seen.
-You can’t even use it as lavatory paper, because any paper containing Garfield already has shit on it by definition.
+You can’t even use it as lavatory paper, because any paper containing Garfield has shit on it by definition.

-…you’ll notice that Garfield is pointless.
-Not only could he be removed without affecting the gag, he actually makes it worse by being there.
-Why is he reacting in disappointment?
-Who wants to hear a long sponsored message?
+Yes, I agree it’s funny.
+But it has nothing to do with Garfield.
+He is pointless.
+Not only could you cut him out with scissors without affecting the gag, he actually makes it worse by being there.
+(Why is he reacting in disappointment?
+Was he hoping to hear a long sponsored message?)
 It’s peabrained nonsense, even within its own universe.

-The true load-bearing wall of Garfield is Jon Arbuckle, whose preening insecurity is at least relatable.
-Garfield is just a blob.
+The true load-bearing wall of Garfield is Jon Arbuckle, whose character trait (neurotic insecurity) at least enables things to happen.
+Garfield, by contrast, is a blob.
 Take Jon out of Garfield and the comic collapses into a black hole: take Garfield out of Garfield and it stays the same or becomes funnier.

 What can you do with a character so bland?
 What can’t you do?
 GRP’s pitch meeting must have gone like this: